LavredisG/karmada/pkg/scheduler/framework/plugins/distributionscorer/README.md

 # Distribution Scorer Plugin for Karmada Scheduler

 ## Introduction

-The DistributionScorer plugin is a custom scoring plugin for the Karmada scheduler.
-It is designed to optimize the distribution of workloads across clusters by evaluating various metrics such as power consumption, cost, resource efficiency, load balance, and latency.
-The plugin ensures that workloads are distributed in a way that meets user-defined criteria while maximizing efficiency and minimizing costs.
+The DistributionScorer plugin is an advanced scoring plugin for the Karmada scheduler that optimizes workload distribution across clusters.
+It evaluates multiple dimensions including power consumption, cost, resource efficiency, load balance, and latency to find the optimal distribution of workload replicas.

+This plugin uses the Analytic Hierarchy Process (AHP) to make multi-criteria decisions, ensuring a balanced consideration of all relevant factors when deciding where to place workloads.

 ## Features

-- **Custom Scoring**: Evaluates clusters based on multiple criteria, including power, cost, resource efficiency, load balance, and latency.
-- **Prometheus Metrics Integration**: Exposes detailed metrics for monitoring and visualization in Grafana.
+- **Multi-Criteria Decision Making**: Uses AHP to evaluate distributions based on multiple weighted criteria.
+- **Dynamic Weight Adjustment**: Automatically adjusts criteria weights based on workload characteristics.
+- **Comprehensive Metrics Collection**: Collects and analyzes metrics such as CPU capacity, memory capacity, power, and cost.
-- **Dynamic Distribution**: Generates and evaluates all possible workload distributions to find the optimal allocation.
+- **Distribution Generation**: Creates and evaluates all possible workload distributions across clusters.
-- **Feasibility Checks**: Ensures that clusters meet the resource requirements for workloads before scoring.
+- **Feasibility Checks**: Validates resource requirements to ensure practical distributions.
+- **Prometheus Integration**: Exposes detailed metrics for monitoring and visualization.
+- **Robust Error Handling**: Implements retry logic and comprehensive error reporting.

 ## Architecture

-The plugin is integrated into the Karmada scheduler and operates during the scoring phase.
-It consists of the following components:
+The plugin architecture consists of several components:

-1. **Metrics Collection**:
+1. **Metrics Collection**
-   - Collects metrics such as CPU capacity, memory capacity, power, and cost from each cluster.
+   - Collects metrics from each cluster including CPU, memory, power, cost, and latency.
-   - Validates that clusters can meet the resource requirements of workloads.
+   - These metrics form the basis for evaluating different distribution options.

-2. **Distribution Generation**:
+2. **Distribution Generation**
-   - Generates all possible workload distributions across clusters.
+   - Generates all possible ways to distribute workload replicas across available clusters.
-   - Evaluates the feasibility of each distribution based on resource constraints.

-3. **Scoring and Normalization**:
-   - Scores each feasible distribution using user-defined criteria.
+   - Eliminates distributions that don't meet resource requirements.

+3. **Dynamic Weight Determination**
+   - Analyzes workload characteristics to determine appropriate weights for each criterion.
+   - Supports customization through annotations.

+4. **AHP-Based Scoring**
+   - Uses AHP to compare distributions across multiple criteria.
-   - Normalizes scores to ensure fair comparison across clusters.
+   - Normalizes scores for fair comparison.

-4. **Prometheus Metrics**:
-   - Exposes metrics such as final distribution allocation, CPU usage, and cost metrics via an HTTP endpoint.
-   - Metrics are updated dynamically during the scoring process.
+5. **Distribution Selection**
+   - Selects the highest-scoring distribution as the optimal solution.
+   - Ensures proper handling of zero-allocation cases.

 ## Usage

-### Enabling the Plugin
+### Configuration

-To enable the Distribution Scorer plugin, include it in the Karmada scheduler configuration:
+To enable the DistributionScorer plugin in Karmada, add it to your scheduler configuration:

 ```yaml
 apiVersion: kubescheduler.config.k8s.io/v1